FCC/RuralHealthPilot/README.md

 ## Data

 The map source data is included in the top level of the repo, called: rhcpp_nov12.geojson  Each record represents a single facility in the RHC Pilot Program.
-Spatial location was determined (geocoded) from the facility addressed entered by the applicant.
-As many facilities are located in rural areas, locations are approximate.
+Spatial location was determined (geocoded) from the facility street address that was entered by the applicant.
+All locations on the map are considered approximate and should only be used to visualize general patterns of the RHCPP facilities.
+These data are not intended to serve as navigation aides to health care facility locations.
+The map source is derived from USAC records, and was specifically prepared to be in a format of one record per facility.

 **Fields in the dataset:**
 - hcpnum: primary identifier for the each facility